-- > S.2.1: Extend the existing street-level commuter car parking areas on both sides of the rail line, as much as possible, to cater for existing demand - > S.2.2: Provide formal on-street parking on Railway Crescent on the northern side of the train station and build connecting footpaths to improve pedestrian safety.
+- > S.2.1 Advocate for Transport for NSW to extend the existing street-level commuter carparking areas on both sides of the rail line and provide secure bicycle storage. - S.2.2 Advocate for Transport for NSW to formalise on-street parking on Railway Crescent adjacent to the Train Station and install pathway connections to improve safety.

-L.2.1: Advocate for Transport for NSW to upgrade Lisarow station to a commuter station, modify the train timetable and provide additional commuter parking.
+➤ L.2.1 Advocate for Transport for NSW to upgrade Lisarow station to a commuter station, modify the train timetable and provide additional commuter parking.